All Episodes

 It's a hilarious film.

-And the next thing that happens is the entire Northern Hemisphere has flash frozen.
+And the next thing that happens is the entire northern hemisphere has flash frozen.

-But essentially, a speech by Dick Cheney brings on flash freezing of the entire Northern Hemisphere.
+But essentially, a speech by Dick Cheney brings on flash freezing of the entire northern hemisphere.

-Uh New York is frozen.
+New York is frozen.

-New York Harbor is frozen, and there's the uh uh and there's the um uh the the Statue of Liberty poking its head up out of the frozen ice in New York Harbor.
+And there's the Statue of Liberty poking its head up out of the frozen ice in New York Harbor.

-People worried about nukes uh when it was uh it was just crazy people like Reagan and Thatcher that had nukes, but now that you know uh Achhmadinajad and Kim Jong il of nukes, nobody worries about them on the when when it was Reagan and Thatcher, the left did plays about nukes, they did films about nukes, uh everything they did books about nuclear winter with nuke nuke nuke.
+But now that, you know, Ahmed Interjad and Kim Jong-il of nukes, nobody worries about them on the when it was Reagan and Thatcher, the left did plays about nukes, they did films about nukes, everything.

 Now nobody cares about that.